Andrea II Thopia: Family

-Andrea Thopia was the great nephew of Karl Thopia.
+Andrea Thopia was a great-nephew of Karl Thopia.
 He had two sons, Karl Muzaka and Komnin (possibly Serafina Thopia).

 1432—1436 rebellion

-After the Battle of Savra in 1385 the region of Albania came under strong Ottoman influence and gradually most of its territory was annexed to the Ottoman Empire within a separate administrative unit: the Sanjak of Albania.
+After the Battle of Savra in 1385, the region of Albania came under strong Ottoman influence and gradually most of its territory was annexed to the Ottoman Empire within a separate administrative unit: the Sanjak of Albania.
 Andrea revolted against Ottoman rule in 1432 and defeated a small Ottoman military unit in the mountains of Central Albania.
 His victory inspired other chieftains in Albania, especially Gjergj Arianiti, to rebel against the Ottomans.

 League of Lezhë

-Together with his nephew (Tanush Thopia) Andrea participated in founding of the League of Lezhë (1444 military alliance led by Skanderbeg).
+Together with his nephew (Tanush Thopia), Andrea participated in the founding of the League of Lezhë (1444 military alliance led by Skanderbeg).
 The members included Lekë Zaharia, Pjetër Spani, Lekë Dushmani, Andrea Thopia, Gjergj Arianiti, Theodor Muzaka, Stefan Crnojević, and their subjects.
 His title was Lord of Scuria (near Durazzo).

 According to Gjon Muzaka, Andrea Thopia was among the members of this league who outlived the fall of Scutari into Ottoman hands in 1479.